-Brand Audit Team Presentations (25%)
+Brand Audit Team Presentations (40%)

-Your team, consisting of 4-6 self-selected team members, will conduct a brand audit of a brand of your choice using concepts from the course.
+Students are asked to form teams of 4-6 people.
+Your team will conduct a brand audit of a brand of your choice using concepts from the course.
 The audit will include (1) an overview of the brand's history, (2) an assessment of the brand's meaning, (3) an assessment of the brand's strength, (4) an evaluation of one category extension, and (5) recommendations on how to strengthen the brand.
-Category extensions that exist today as well as those that were taken off the market are equally suitable for the audit assuming you can find sufficient information on the extension for your analysis.
+Category extensions that exist today as well as those that are no longer in the market are equally suitable for the audit provided you can find sufficient information on the extension for your analysis.

-Each team will deliver a 20-minute presentation to the class that summarizes your analysis, findings, and recommendations for managing the brand in the future.
-The presentation will be followed by a 10-minute Q&A period with the class.
-The format of your presentation is up to you and your team members, but it should be professional, address the five areas of the project outline, and involve each member of your team.
+Each team will deliver a 20-minute presentation that summarizes your analysis, findings, and recommendations for managing the brand in the future.
+Teams will deliver their presentations remotely via the live webinar platform in Canvas, followed by a 10-minute Q&A period.
 Presentations will be evaluated using the Presentation Evaluation form at the end of this course outline.
-Your team should review the evaluation criteria listed on the Presentation Evaluation form when developing your presentation Project deadlines are as follows: